wp-plugins/mathematica-toolbox/README.txt

 == Screenshots ==

 1. CDFs can be included in WordPress posts, as well as data and images from Wolfram Cloud APIs.
-2. There are two different ways of including highlighted code blocks, but they produce the same result.
-Glyphs such as `\[Alpha]` get replaced with their corresponding character.
+2. There are two different ways to include highlighted code blocks, but they produce the same result.
+Character codes such as `\[Alpha]` get replaced automatically with their corresponding characters.
-3. Handy shortcodes can render usernames with links and links to the online documentation.
+3. Handy shortcodes can render usernames and links to the online documentation.
 4. Shortcodes that interface with the Stackexchange API can retrieve information about a user. `[mma_se_profile_box user_id="731"]` creates the profile box seen in the image.
 5. Answers specified by IDs, retrieved from the Stackexchange API.
-6. The top metabox is the "toolbox" after which the plugin got its name.
+6. The top metabox is the "toolbox" which the plugin is named after.
 A click on one of those buttons inserts the corresponding shortcode into the editor.
 Below the toolbox there is an example of code in custom post fields, which can be included in the post using `[wlcode field="example"]` and `[wlcode field="glyphs"]` respectively.

 == Changelog ==

+The current version is version 1.0.0.

 == Upgrade Notice ==